 4. 2018 Faith Inspired Sitcom

-This year, faith based sitcoms have taken over cable and network television.
-On CBS, a sitcom called Living Biblically told the story of one man who attempted to live his life strictly by the Bible after his best friend dies and wife gets pregnant.
-Despite the hilarity that ensued, the show was cancelled after eight episodes.
-However, that hasn’t slowed other networks down from rolling out even more faith based sitcoms for t.v. audiences.
+This year, faith-based sitcoms have taken over cable and network television.
+On CBS, a sitcom called Living Biblically told the story of one man who attempted to live his life strictly by the Bible after his best friend dies and the wife gets pregnant.
+Despite the hilarity that ensued, the show was canceled after eight episodes.
+However, that hasn’t slowed other networks down from rolling out even more faith-based sitcoms for t.v. audiences.